Ramsey R. Poston: Career

 Poston retold some of the “behind the scenes” steps NASCAR took as part of its accident investigation concerning the death of NASCAR driver Dale Earnhardt in a book entitled, “Chicken Soup for the Soul.

-Recent Work
+Later career

-Poston is currently president of Tuckahoe Strategies, a strategic communications firm specializing in public relations, crisis management and litigation communications.
+Poston later became president of Tuckahoe Strategies, a strategic communications firm specializing in public relations, crisis management and litigation communications.
 The firm opened in 2011.

 He also serves as senior counsel at Dominion Strategies and is Of Counsel at Levick Strategic Communications.
-Poston is a PR and crisis communications expert who is sought after by journalists for insights into communications challenges surrounding professional sports issues.